capy-language/capy/README.md

 One of the unique things about Capy's enums is that each variant of the enum is actually its own unique type.
-When you define the variants `Web_Event.Click`, `Web_Event.Paste`, `Dessert.Chocolate_Cake`, etc. inside an `enum {}` block you are actually creating entirely new types.
+When you define the variants `Web_Event.Click`, `Web_Event.Paste`, `Dessert.Chocolate_Cake`, etc. inside an `enum {}` block you are actually creating entirely new distinct types.
 You can reference and instantiate these types just like any other type.

 ```cpp
 special_click_related_code :: (click_event: Web_Event.Click) {